thonatt/CSL/README.md

 ## Shader setup

 Shader type and GLSL version are setup using a specific namespace.
 For example, `using namespace csl::vert_330` gives access to the built-in functions and built-in variables for a vertex shader with GLSL 3.30.
+Only vertex, fragment, and geometry shaders are currently supported.

-Starting a new shader requires to create a novel variable of type `Shader`.
+Starting a new shader requires to create a variable of type `Shader`.
 This type contains two important member functions.
 The first one is `Shader::main` which allows to setup the main using a lambda function with no argument that returns nothing.
-The second one is `Shader::str`, which retrieves the `std::string` associated to the shader that can be sent to the GPU.
+The second one is `Shader::str`, which retrieves the `std::string` associated to the shader that can later be sent to the GPU.
 See the [previous section](#setup) for en example.

 CSL currently assumes instructions are called sequentially so it is not thread-safe.